Ariel Pink: 2010 - 2016: Before Today, Mature Themes, and Pom Pom

-Bobby Jameson and Mexican Summer remasters
+2017 - 2019: Bobby Jameson and Mexican Summer remasters

-After Pom Pom, Pink collaborated on a variety of projects by other musicians, including Weyes Blood, Dâm-Funk, Sky Ferreira, Charli XCX, Miley Cyrus, Theophilus London, the Avalanches, Puro Instinct, Lushlife, Mild High Club and MGMT.
+After Pom Pom, Pink collaborated on a variety of projects by other musicians, including Weyes Blood, Dâm-Funk, Sky Ferreira, Charli XCX, Miley Cyrus, Theophilus London, the Avalanches, Puro Instinct, Lushlife, Mild High Club, Don Bolles, Water Tower, and MGMT.
 Pink and Weyes Blood jointly recorded the EP Myths 002.
 It was released in January 2017 on the Brooklyn-based label Mexican Summer.

 Dedicated to Bobby Jameson, released in September 2017, marked Pink's first solo LP on Mexican Summer.
 In deliberate contrast to Pom Pom, it was recorded with a relatively small group of people at his home.
 The album was released to a number 193 chart peak amid generally favorable reviews.
-In promotional interviews, Pink intimated that his desire for attention and willingness to release albums has declined, and instead talked mostly about the musician Bobby Jameson.
+In promotional interviews, Pink indicated that his desire for attention and willingness to release albums has declined, and instead talked mostly about the musician Bobby Jameson.
 In November 2018, he performed among artists celebrating the tenth anniversary of Mexican Summer, where he announced on stage that he intended it to be his final show with his band.

 In 2019, Mexican Summer announced that they would issue remastered and expanded editions of Pink's original Haunted Graffiti albums in addition to compilations of previously unreleased work recorded between 1999 and 2018.
 These remasters sought to correct various engineering mistakes from the Paw Tracks reissues, such as restoring stereo tracks that had been collapsed to mono.

 The label stated that they would release the albums in quarterly installments as part of its "Ariel Archives" campaign, beginning with Odditties Sodomies Vol. 2 and remasters of Underground and Lover Boy in October 2019.
 The Doldrums, Worn Copy, and House Arrest followed the next April.
-The final cycle would be released in January 2021, which included reissues of Odditties Sodomies Vol. 1, the double album Scared Famous/FF>>, Odditties Sodomies Vol. 3, a compilation of post-hiatus tracks from the late 2000s, Sit n' Spin, and a bonus compilation of unreleased material entitled Archevil.
+The final cycle would be released in January 2021, which included reissues of Odditties Sodomies Vol. 1, the double album Scared Famous/FF>>, Odditties Sodomies Vol. 3, a compilation of post-hiatus tracks from the late 2000s Sit n' Spin, and a bonus compilation of unreleased material entitled Archevil.